DKeeper1523/Matlab/README.md

 # Matlab Sample Codes

-Codes for homework of COSI-177A Scientific Data Processing in Matlab.
+Codes for homework of Scientific Data Processing in Matlab 2020 Fall.